Celebrating the New Year in Rarotonga and the Cook Islands

 On the outer islands, especially on Mauke, New Year festivities take a more traditional approach.
 Rangokere is an event where locals walk (or drive) around the islands’ villages gifting baskets of food, usually singing and dancing as they go.

-Part of the event is where one of the two villages on Mauke will host specially prepared feasts in villagers’ homes, known as teretere or roni.
+Part of the event involves one of the two villages on Mauke hosting specially prepared feasts in villagers’ homes, known as teretere or roni.
 The other village will have done the same on Christmas Day.

 If you want to experience something a little different or gain true Cook Islands cultural experience, head to the outer islands for a Rangokere celebration.